hassan-pmp/pmp/til.md

 # Things I Learning
 ---
 # 06.04.2025 Feedback Frameworks: Feedback: Lesson_1
 - **SBI Model**: Highly actionable and straightforward.
-Good for performance improvment
+Good for performance improvment.
+It’s a **simple**, **quick**, and **effective** framework for giving clear and respectful feedback — especially helpful when time is tight or emotional sensitivity is high.
+It’s often used in leadership, peer feedback, and coaching environments.

-	- **S:Situation** - Explain the situation -
+	- **S:Situation** - Explain the situation - In what context did it happen?
-		- Ex: During yesterday's meeting
+		- “…when we were discussing the QA team’s report on the latest release…”
+			- Anchors the feedback in a real moment
+			- Keeps it **objective** and **grounded**
 	- **B: Behaviour** - describe the Behaviour
- 		- Ex: you interrupted a few times
+ 		- Ex: You raised your voice in the team meeting…
+			- Focus on observable actions
+			- Avoid judgment or vague labels
 	- **I:Impact**- Share the Impact
- 		- Ex: It made your teammate fell unheard
+ 		- Ex: “…which made the team hesitant to contribute and escalated the tension in the room.”
+			- Emphasizes consequences
+			- Promotes self-awareness and responsibility
+- **Why Use the BSI Model?**
+- ✅ Super straightforward and fast
+- ✅ Ideal for everyday feedback
+- ✅ Helps teams create a feedback culture
+- ✅ Minimizes blame and emotional defensiveness

 - **COIN Model**: Emphasises relationship-building alongside feedback. the **COIN Model** is a simple yet powerful framework for giving **constructive**, **actionable feedback** in a structured and emotionally intelligent way.

 	- **C: Context**: Describe the situation clearly and objectively.
 Set the scene.